gitter-badger/CLOUD-ATLAS/README.md

 # Why PWA?
 Deep insight into the realm of PWA - The future of the internet and apps
 Progressive Web Apps - PWA Roadshow: https://youtu.be/z2JgN6Ae-Bo

-# The power of a decentralized Google Maps Platform for your next cross-plattform app/website/business

-## While working on the classic Starter Kit for the developer and entrepreneur community (Jamstack, code on Github, react front-end on CDN, API vserver as back-end), I’m developing a DAPP-PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit to your command.

-## A dapp is a decentralized app, where the back-end/database in our case will run client-side, split Peer-to-Peer on your app's users devices.

-# Decentralized Map Tile Server

-## We will give access to a decentralized global tile server, for free access to map tiles for your location based apps.

-## The classic version (this repository) runs for 10$ a month on 200 fast CDN servers worldwide, with estimated 2 billion API requests included. (more under DEPLOYMENT AND PACKAGING) ...and you will need a tile-server or tile API provider on the long term (the actual API key is for evaluation only)
+## This repository will run for 10$ a month on 200 fast CDN servers worldwide, with estimated 2 billion API requests included. (more under DEPLOYMENT AND PACKAGING) ...and you will need a tile-server or tile API provider on the long term (the actual API key is for evaluation only)

-## The coming P2P version will run even faster, more reliable, more democratic ([Proof of Humanity](https://www.proofofhumanity.id/)) more privacy/data-security guaranteed by concept (even You can't see your app's users data, like already in classic), will handle traffic peaks (like in classic), scales itself, has no bandwidth limitation, and is free...

 # WHY THE NON-COMMERCIAL LICENSE MODEL?
 World Peace Engine Labs's existing and upcoming companies, apps, publishings, products, projects, and code, are always licensed by the World Peace Engine Labs License,